The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_surge/darth_surge.md

 # Biography Overview

-Darth Surge, formerly called ìDarth Sorgî was the first Sith Knight under Darth Validus and one of the founding fathers of the Sphere of Expansion and Diplomacy.
+Darth Surge, formerly called ‚ÄúDarth Sorg‚Äù was the first Sith Knight under Darth Validus and one of the founding fathers of the Sphere of Expansion and Diplomacy.
-He began training near the Jedi Sanctum, taken unofficially as WieldingDesireís, otherwise known as the butcher of the Jediís apprentice.
+He began training near the Jedi Sanctum, taken unofficially as WieldingDesire‚Äôs, otherwise known as the butcher of the Jedi‚Äôs apprentice.
-They laid siege together to the famous Jedi Academy, along with the raiding party ìVentarriî, forming a connection to the Dark Side.
+They laid siege together to the famous Jedi Academy, along with the raiding party ‚ÄúVentarri‚Äù, forming a connection to the Dark Side.
-Heís currently one of the most feared and ruthless Dark Councilors, renowned for his dashing quick strikes and his devastating, powerful blows in lightsaber combat.
+He‚Äôs currently one of the most feared and ruthless Dark Councilors, renowned for his dashing quick strikes and his devastating, powerful blows in lightsaber combat.
-To the Jedi, heís one of the most dangerous adversaries there can be.
+To the Jedi, he‚Äôs one of the most dangerous adversaries there can be.
 A machine replaces half of his face, giving him a more terrifying look.

 # History

 Before the birth of the Sith Order in the community, Darth Surge came across The Known Galaxy by joining SilverStallions, a veteran of the Jedi Temple Guard.
 As an hostile in the game, he began an unofficial apprenticeship under WieldingDesire after meeting the first time.
 Together they caused a lot of trouble to the Jedi, and had fun in the process, using the Jedi Sanctum to its full extent to ambush from the shadows, using chandeliers in the archives or any other structure found inside the temple.
-They fought in every possible location in the Sanctum, along with a small raiding party known as ìVentarriî, always yearning for the existence of a Sith Order.
+They fought in every possible location in the Sanctum, along with a small raiding party known as ‚ÄúVentarri‚Äù, always yearning for the existence of a Sith Order.
-After some time, Surge stumbled upon the first version of the Sith Order, before it was truly put into use, joining it under the reign of Fedlz, raiding the Jedi alongside Sith Wraith KentuckySquid, TaitusMydrek [TaitusTemenos] and FerrumCaesar [CaesarTemenos].
+After some time, Surge stumbled upon the first version of the Sith Order, before it was truly put into use, joining it under the reign of Fedlz, raiding the Jedi alongside Sith Wraith KentuckySquid, TaitusMydrek \[TaitusTemenos\] and FerrumCaesar \[CaesarTemenos\].

 # From entering the Order to IC of E&D

 Once Darth Surge joined the Sith Order as a Hopeful, he enjoyed the increasing strength and power the Sith were having during raids.
 He knew where he was headed: The Sphere of Sith Philosophy.
 However, he was denied entry there, so on 11/11/2021 he chose to join a private tryout hosted by Darth Kennaex.